hstalker/dotfiles/README.md

   should be preferably place within a `[0-9]+-*.conf` formatted file under `${XDG_CONFIG_HOME}/environment.d` so that they are correctly available to both systemd services and GUI applications even under Wayland sessions.
+  However, if the environment variable is only meant to be used interactively within a terminal, you should prefer the `.interactive` mechanism for setting that variable (as a non-export).
 * It needs to occur on initial login (e.g. display machine information).

 It should go in `logout` if: